The Guru (1969 film)

 The Guru is a 1969 film by Merchant Ivory Productions, with a screenplay by Ruth Prawer Jhabvala and James Ivory.

 Plot

-A rock star, Tom Pickle (Michael York), travels to India to learn to play the sitar with the great musician Ustad Zafar Khan (as George Harrison did when he studied under Ravi Shankar).
+A young pop-star, Tom Pickle (Michael York), travels to India to learn to play the sitar with the musician Ustad Zafar Khan (as George Harrison did when he studied under Ravi Shankar).
 Khan (Utpal Dutt) is not happy with his disciple but still takes him to Benares to meet his own guru.
+Throughout, Pickle struggles with the humility and meekness needed to study Indian music under a guru.
+Towards the end, Pickle returns to England but with a young English girl (Rita Tushingham) whom he met while in India.